zcammack/Hotel_California/README.md

 b.
 Error messages describing the validation failures must be present within the view.

-9. Your application must be, within reason, a DRY(Do-Not-Repeat-Yourself) rails app.
+X 9.
+Your application must be, within reason, a DRY(Do-Not-Repeat-Yourself) rails app.

 • Logic present in your controllers should be encapsulated as methods in your models.